-The Company is not subject to externally imposed capital requirements and there has been no change with respect to the overall capital risk management strategy during the current period.
-The method used by the

-Company to manage its capital has been the issuance of new share capital.
+The Company is not subject to externally imposed capital requirements and there has been no change with respect to the overall capital risk management strategy during the year ended December 31, 2017.
+The method used by the Company to manage its capital has been the issuance of new share capital.
 Management does not foresee any changes to this in the future, however this cannot be assured.